-- 2.7 Trafficking or Attempted Trafficking in any Prohibited Substance or Prohibited Method. - 2.8 Administration or Attempted administration to any Athlete In-Competition of any Prohibited Method or Prohibited Substance, or administration or Attempted administration to any Athlete Out-of-Competition of any Prohibited Method or any Prohibited Substance that is prohibited Out-of-Competition, or assisting, encouraging, aiding, abetting, covering up or any other type of complicity involving an anti-doping rule violation or any Attempted anti-doping rule violation.
+2.7 Trafficking or Attempted Trafficking in any Prohibited Substance or Prohibited Method.

+2.8 Administration or Attempted administration to any Fencer In-Competition of any Prohibited Method or Prohibited Substance, or administration or Attempted administration to any Fencer Out-of-Competition of any Prohibited Method or any Prohibited Substance that is prohibited Out-of-Competition, or assisting, encouraging, aiding, abetting, covering up or any other type of complicity involving an anti-doping rule violation or any Attempted anti-doping rule violation.

-[Comment to Article 2: The Code does not make it an anti-doping rule violation for an Athlete or other Person to work or associate with Athlete Support Personnel who are serving a period of Ineligibility.
-However, the FIE may adopt its own specific policy which prohibit such conduct.]
+[Comment to Article 2: The Code does not make it an anti-doping rule violation for a Fencer or other Person to work or associate with Athlete Support Personnel who are serving a period of Ineligibility.
+The FIE reserves the right to adopt its own specific policy which prohibits such conduct.]